faimi-workshop/faimi-workshop.github.io/2023-online/index.md

 ## TL;DR

  - Fairness+Medical Imaging based speakers and discussion.
- - Autumn 2023, held online
+ - Autumn 2023, held online.
+Tentatively scheduled for Nov 6, 2023.
  - Free!
  - Also see [our MICCAI 2023 workshop on the same subject](/2023-miccai/) and [last year's iteration of this event](/2022/)
- - Stay tuned for more information
+ - Stay tuned for more information!

 ## Organizers